asefahmed500/codexair-google-cloud-hackathon-/README.md

     *   **Top Security Issues:** Identify the most frequent security vulnerabilities found.
     *   **Top Improvement Suggestions:** Highlight common areas for code enhancement (performance, style, etc.).
     *   **Security Hotspots:** Pinpoint files with recurring critical or high-severity security issues.
-    *   **Contributor Metrics:** (If applicable based on data granularity) Track analysis activity and quality scores by contributors.
+    *   **Contributor Metrics:** Track analysis activity and quality scores by contributors.
+    *   **Connected Repositories:** View your recently synced GitHub repositories for quick access.
-*   **Repository & Pull Request Analysis:**
+*   **Repository Management & Sync:**
     *   **List Synced Repositories:** View and manage repositories connected from GitHub.
-    *   **Sync Repositories:** Easily fetch and update your list of repositories from GitHub.
+    *   **Comprehensive Sync:** Easily fetch and update your list of repositories from GitHub, pulling a broader range of your most recently updated projects.
+*   **Pull Request (PR) Analysis:**
-    *   **Pull Request Listing:** View pull requests for a selected repository, with their current analysis status.
+    *   **PR Listing:** View pull requests for a selected repository, with their current analysis status.
     *   **AI-Powered PR Analysis:**
         *   Initiate in-depth analysis for any open pull request.
         *   Assessment of **Code Quality**, **Complexity**, and **Maintainability**.
         *   Identification of **Security Vulnerabilities** (e.g., CWEs) with severity levels.
         *   Actionable **Improvement Suggestions** (performance, style, potential bugs, code smells).
+*   **Full Repository Codebase Analysis:**
+    *   Initiate an AI-powered scan of the entire current codebase of a repository (default branch).
+    *   Provides similar analysis output to PR analysis (Quality, Complexity, Security, Suggestions, AI Summary) for the selected files in the repository.
+    *   Useful for understanding the overall health of a repository, independent of specific PRs.
+    *   *(Note: Current version analyzes a limited number of source files from the default branch for timely results).*
-*   **Detailed Analysis View:**
+*   **Detailed Analysis View (for PRs & Full Scans):**
-    *   Comprehensive breakdown of metrics for each analyzed PR.
+    *   Comprehensive breakdown of metrics for each analyzed PR or repository scan.
     *   Detailed lists of security issues and improvement suggestions with code examples and file locations.
     *   File-by-file analysis breakdown.
     *   Concise **AI Review Summary** highlighting key findings.
 *   **Semantic Code Search:**
-    *   From an identified security issue or suggestion in an analysis, find semantically similar code patterns and past resolutions from other analyses in the system.
+    *   **Contextual Search:** From an identified security issue or suggestion in an analysis, find semantically similar code patterns and past resolutions from other analyses in the system.
+    *   **General Search:** Use the dedicated search page to find similar code snippets or issue descriptions by pasting code or writing a natural language query.
 *   **Pull Request Comparison:**
     *   Side-by-side comparison of two pull requests from the same repository, including their metadata and (if available) their full analysis summaries.
     *   Option to initiate analysis for unanalyzed PRs directly from the comparison view.